 Now with that background out of the way, I’ll try to fix Lang’s sentence, without making any more changes than absolutely necessary.

 Owing to the peculiar situation Lully created, many of the great musical dictator’s most interesting contemporaries and successors kept their activities outside the domain of the lyric stage until the performance of Rameau’s Hyppolite et Aricie in 1733.

-I substituted active verbs for passive verbs, deleted a parenthetical expression, and moved the reference to Rameau to where is no longer comes between the verb and its object.
+I substituted active verbs for passive verbs, deleted a parenthetical expression, and moved the reference to Rameau to where it no longer comes between the verb and its object.
 It’s still a long sentence.
-Then again, it’s still academic writing, where long sentences often allow an author more precision nuances than shorter sentences would.
+But in academic writing, long sentences often allow an author more precision and nuances than shorter sentences would.